taboca/pipecat-meeting-sales-demo/README.md

 The focus here is the simplest path: a bot entering a specific Daily room with OpenAI STT/LLM/TTS via `bot_simple.py`.
 Use this when you just need the bot to join a static Daily room.
 If you need the richer quickstart (token minting, local WebRTC dev server, more transports), follow the repo above.

+This repo is intended to sit alongside the sibling backend at https://github.com/taboca/pipecat-quickstart (a fork of the upstream).
+Run that backend to handle STT/LLM/TTS and bot orchestration; point this frontend at the same Daily room.

 ## Setup
 - Copy `config_SAMPLE.json` to `config.json` and fill in your values: `ROOM_URL`, optionally `DAILY_TOKEN`, and any keys your backend expects.
 - Install deps and start the server: `npm install && node index.js`.